H0llyW00dzZ/fibervalidator/README.md

 - Customizable error handling based on content type
 - Conditional validation skipping based on custom logic
 - Restriction of fields to contain only numbers with an optional maximum value
+- Storing validation results in the request context for advanced use cases

 More features and validation capabilities will be added in the future to enhance the middleware's functionality and cater to a wider range of validation scenarios.